aritraChakraborty101/ShareNotes/README.md

 # ShareNotes

-This is a website that contains links to all relavent resources for sharing resources for specifi courses for different undergraduate courses
+This is a website that contains links to all relavent resources for sharing resources for specifi courses for different undergraduate courses.

 pip install virtualenv